 Analise Crawford Photography

-Mountain House Estate has all the rustic charm and ranch vibes for your outdoor ceremony and reception, but without all the risks, smells, and hazards of an actual barn or farm.
+Mountain House Estate has all the charm and ranch vibes for your outdoor ceremony and reception, but without all the risks, smells, and hazards of an actual barn or farm.

 1. A barn is made of dark wood, making terrible wedding photos.